 - Fiddling with your iPod.

 Those are some of the more common distracted driving traits, but any act that pulls your attention away from the road constitutes distracted driving.
 This means eating a cheeseburger, drinking a Pepsi or reprimanding your children in the back seat are all types of distracted driving.
+If an officer spots you doing any of these actions, and they have reason to believe it is endangering the safety of yourself or others on the road, they may stop you and issue you a citation.

 Penalties for Distracted Driving